Everest 2026 – The Irish Update

 Expedition Cost: €55k (~$64k USD)

 Adam Sweeney (22) is from Dunmore East in Co.
 Waterford.
 He is a student and has deferred college for six months to prepare for Everest and his attempt to become the youngest Irish person to and first from Waterford to climb Everest.
 In 2020 he cycled around the coast of Ireland while also climbing the highest mountain in each county that he visited, climbing a total of 13,147 meters and cycling 1,689 km in the process.
 In 2024 Adam took on his first big peak, reaching the summit of Aconcagua in February 2024 with Earths Edge, and later that year he successfully climbed Island Peak and Ama Dablam with Black Mountaineering.
-He is a client within the Black Mountaineering team on Everest this Spring and has previously stated in interviews that he will be climbing with Pemba Sherpa who was his assigned Sherpa on Ama Dablam in 2024, and it would be his first 8000m peak attempt too.
-Adam has a personal gofundme which has raised over €5000 towards his expedition costs.
+He is a client within the Black Mountaineering team on Everest this Spring and this will be his first 8000m peak attempt.

 Personal Website: